 The oracle card queen Doreen Virtue is not exactly a hard-edged soul: the toughest message you’ll encounter in her decks is that you need to honor yourself (take a bubble bath!) or indulge in creative release (Jungian finger-painting!).

 These kitschy-mystic distractions are potentially great at balancing the otherwise heavy vibes of serious healing work.
 When we remember it’s all done in good fun we can enjoy these tools for what they are: essentially, entertainment with a spiritual garnish.

-// My Cautionary Tale About Trusting Chanelled Messages //
+// My Cautionary Tale About Trusting Channeled Messages //

-A key part of the vision that freaked me out is was the baby.
+A key part of the vision that unnerved was the baby.
 Not only does my soul mate pass away suddenly and make me a young widow, but I am also left to raise our baby by myself.

-Needless to say, my response to this vision was to freak out.
+My response to this vision was to freak out.
 My Shaman, however, told me not to worry.
-She considered it a lesson about why we cannot always trust the places our mind takes us, because the mind can be destructive.
+She considered it a lesson about why we cannot always trust the places our mind takes us because the mind can be destructive.

 Months passed, and I still couldn’t put the vision out of my mind.

 Around this time I signed up for my first Theta Healing class.
 A big part of the healing technique was accessing visions for yourself or clients.
 After class, one of the girls came to tell me that she had seen a disturbing vision for me.
 She saw – what a surprise – that I would have a baby with Cristiano but that I would raise the baby alone.
 She didn’t say he would die, but she did say she saw me living by myself and that we would no longer be together.